-The AUT program, ranked the leader in post-secondary automotive education, features nearly \$3 million worth of the latest equipment and laboratories, in addition to National Automotive Technicians Education Foundation certification and instructors certified by Automotive Service Excellence.
+The Automotive Technology (AUT) program at TSTC features approximately \$3 million worth of the latest equipment and laboratories.
+The program is certified by the National Automotive Technicians Education Foundation and instructors are certified by the National Institute of Automotive Service Excellence, bringing years of industry experience to the classroom.